 Let us a take a look at some of the creative ways the world’s top brands are using XR along with experiential marketing:

-- CADBURY AR CAMPAIGN: Cadbury joined forces with Blippar in December 2017 to their augmented reality campaign in the name of “Cadvent”.
+: Cadbury joined forces with Blippar in December 2017 to their augmented reality campaign in the name of “Cadvent”.
 In their AR Christmas campaign, people could scan their Cadbury UK Heroes advent calendar using the Blippar app and get into the festive spirit with an exclusive augmented reality experience!

 The calendar debuted as the fourth best-selling advent calendar in the UK, generating £2.5 million in sales from 570,000 units sold.
 The calendar produced a record of 200,000 interactions — an interaction rate of 35.2% — and 43% of customers engaged on multiple days.
 Over one thousand photos and videos were clicked and shared throughout advent, all the credit goes to Augmented Reality(AR).
 This exhibits the influence and power of AR to widen the interest of a conventional item, drive rehash engagement and expand rates of social sharing – even in the most competitive time.

-- CONVERSE XR APP:
+CONVERSE XR APP

-In 2010, Converse found a way to use the technology to both enrich the customer experience while driving e-commerce sales at the same time.
-The Converse XR enabled Shoe Sampler mobile app allows the user to simply select a pair that you fancy on CONVERSE digital catalog and then, point a phone or tablet at their feet from home, and instantly see how different models and colors of shoes might look on their feet.
+: In 2010, Converse found a way to use the technology to both enrich the customer experience while driving e-commerce sales at the same time.
+The Converse XR enabled Shoe Sampler mobile app allows the user to simply select a pair that you fancy on the CONVERSE digital catalog and then, point a phone or tablet at their feet from home, and instantly see how different models and colors of shoes might look on their feet.

-These are only a couple of cases of cases just a few examples of how brands are already leveraging the power of XR to meet their marketing/advertising goals.
+These are only a couple of cases just a few examples of how brands are already leveraging the power of XR to meet their marketing/advertising goals.
 As humans, we are understandably fascinated with anything that enables us to twist our creative abilities and escape our world.

 Make sure you set a progressive pattern with your upcoming showcasing effort.
-Share your business idea with Augray and enable us to make stunning efforts just like we did for Masaba Gupta’s Titan Raga Collection and Coca Cola .
+Share your business idea with Augray and enable us to make stunning efforts just like we did for Masaba Gupta’s Titan Raga Collection and Coca Cola.

-Wanna know how your next campaign could look like? , Get it touch with “Augray”, Redefining people’s experience!
+Wanna know how your next campaign could look like? , Get in touch with “Augray”, Redefining people’s experience!
 Having an exclusive experience to work with various digital agencies, we at, Augray promise to create an awesome campaign using XR and experience marketing.

 – Jayanth Venkatesh